xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 - key in superdecisions if a freeze point cannot be achieved
 - keep in a small clear specific meta (our stellar)
-- keep in to fork, spin off, derive wider and more complex sophistications (combined meta) …uplearn from all derivates.
+- keep in to fork, spin off, derive wider and more complex sophistications (combined meta) …uplearn from all derivates

-2019-07-07 So kiss – public private option https://www.nytimes.com/2019/07/06/opinion/sunday/public-option.html
+2019-07-07 So public private progress option – KISS https://www.nytimes.com/2019/07/06/opinion/sunday/public-option.html
 - us having a base limited public offer
-- us enabling to fork, spin off, derive wider and more complex services (combined standards) …uplearn from all success stories.
+- us enabling to fork, spin off, derive wider and more complex services (combined standards) …uplearn from all success stories
 -->